James Arness in ‘Gunsmoke’.

 - On air: 2022-2023

-If you are looking for a star-studded Western series with a modern telling and epic cinematography, then you need not look further than the Paramount Plus original series "1923."
-Coming in at the #4 spot on the list makes all the more sense considering it is the prequel to "Yellowstone," our #1 contender.
-Starring Harrison Ford, Helen Mirren, and a cavalcade of acclaimed actors, the show is focused on the Hutton family as they struggle through a plethora of problems brought on by the rise of Western expansion.
+If you are looking for a star-studded Western series with modern telling and epic cinematography, look no further than the Paramount Plus original series "1923."
+The prequel to "Yellowstone" stars Harrison Ford, Helen Mirren, and a cavalcade of acclaimed actors.
+The show focuses on the Hutton family as they struggle through problems brought on by the rise of Western expansion.

 #3.
 Justified